Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 #### First time visitor goals:

-* As a first time visitor im looking to sign up to a gym as i feel that i need to keep myself fit and healthy, i want to easily understand how to navigate the site annd switch to other pages with ease aswel as being able to use the site on other devices
+* As a first time visitor im looking to sign up to a gym as i feel that i need to keep myself fit and healthy
+* i want to easily navigate the site and switch to other pages with ease aswell as being able to use the site on other devices
-* I Want to understand what the gym has to offer such as their aims for their members aswell as what training session they run during the week
+* I Want to know what the gym has to offer such as their aims for their members
+* I want to know what training session the gym runs during the week
 * I also want to know the location of the gym and the opening hours as i need to see if i can find a time that works for me
 * I would also like to see what facilities the gym has to offer
 * I would like to also have an option to sign up for the gym and become a member
+* I would like to have easy acess to the gyms contact information aswell as seeing their opening hours

 #### Visting User goals:

 * As a visting user to the site, i want to find the information on the training sessions that the gym have on a weekly basis to see if there are any changes to the schedules
 * Being a visting user and a member of the gym i want to have easy access to the contact information of the gym if i have any issues or queries, also be able to check the opening hours of the gym
 * Also as a visting user i want to be able to use the site on other devices when im on the go without having any viewing issues
+* Being a visting user to the site, i would want to expand my connection with the gym by being able to access their social media pages

 #### Reasons for the website: